FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 MLRsearch configuration options are flexible enough to support both conservative settings and aggressive settings.
-Where the conservative settings lead to results unconditionally compliant with [RFC2544], but longer search duration and worse repeatability.
+The conservative settings lead to results unconditionally compliant with [RFC2544], but longer search duration and worse repeatability.
 Conversely, aggressive settings lead to shorter search duration